 The Lexington Medical Society is proud to announce the launching a completely new, modern, professionally-designed website and a new brand logo.
-This effort was started early this year in an effort in making our website more mobile friendly and make our logo more modern and representative of our Society.
-We have worked with Makespace, a website design company, to assist us in this effort.
+This effort was started earlier this year in an effort to make our website more mobile friendly and make our logo more modern and representative of our Society.
+We worked with Makespace, a website design company, to assist us in this effort.
 Makespace started their design process by studying us in order to tailor our website and logo to our culture and vision.

 The design process began with member surveys and personal interviews conducted by the Makespace staff in order to learn about our culture, vision, mission, and strategic plan.
 They produced an analysis of the Society that was surprisingly accurate and then used this to construct our website and logo.
 Makespace captured their analysis in a “Branding Guide” that depicts various color versions of our new logo, outlines a template of colors and fonts LMS will use for our website, newsletters, social media, and marketing products in order to present a more consistent, professional look.